 Reclaimed wastewater likely needs secondary treatment such as additional filtration and disinfection to further remove contaminants and particulates to ensure the water is safe for non-potable applications.

 An efficient and successful reclaimed water project requires a reliable source of wastewater of adequate quantity and quality to meet non-potable water needs.
 These projects may be more economically viable when the cost of freshwater is high and there is a lack of high-quality freshwater or there are future supply risks due to conditions such as drought.
-Methodology for Use of Reclaimed Water at Federal Locations provides a step-by-step process on developing on-site reclaimed wastewater projects.

 State and local governments regulate the use of reclaimed wastewater and the associated water quality requirements.
 Plan early for this requirement.